-If you’re in Troy or Sidney, Ohio and you’re suffering from hearing loss, you probably see solutions everywhere you go.
+If you’re in Sidney, Ohio and you’re suffering from hearing loss, you probably see solutions everywhere you go.
 Websites and big box stores are all offering hearing aids at low prices, and promising to address your hearing loss with a single click or discounted package.

 But before you buy, here are some things to consider